 Semi-retired?
-Still want to work, but tired of owning your own practice?
+Still want to work, but ready to transition ownership of your practice?

 Locuming gives experienced dentists the opportunity to continue practicing dentistry at a pace and schedule they choose after they have sold their practice.
-Consider selling your practice at its highest value, and then continue on to locum and work when you choose to throughout the year.
-Filling in for other dentists on vacation, maternity or paternity leave, or medical leave provides flexibility in semi-retirement and add a great benefit and time off for another owner dentist.
+It is possible to sell your practice at its highest value, and then locum, working when you choose throughout the year.
+Filling in for other dentists provides flexibility in semi-retirement.

 Find the perfect associateship or partner

 Some associates do not want to own their own practice, and dental temping can help those dentists find the best match for an associateship.
 Many locum jobs naturally evolve into associateships.

 The need for locuming dentists has never been greater

 Women currently constitute 50% of dental school classes.
 Many of these women will become both practice owners and mothers.
 The dental industry is seeing the need for temporary dentists to help cover parental leaves for both male and female practice owners.
 Locuming allows owners to bond with their children without sacrificing the development of their practice.

 Vacations and dentist medical absences are other common reasons to hire a locum.
 We work really hard as practice owners and deserve to take the time off to reset or take care of much needed medical needs.